-On June 7 & 8 I’m participating in the upcoming 'Got It For Cheap Amsterdam' exhibition at HE.RO Gallery in Amsterdam.
+In July I’m participating in the upcoming 'Got It For Cheap Amsterdam' exhibition at HE.RO Gallery in Amsterdam.
 Furthermore, I’m working on the 18th issue of Wobby.
 The theme for the new issue is 'The Big Blank' and Merijn Hos is illustrating the cover.
 It will be released in July, so keep an eye on it!

 I'm also planning a number of projects for September and October in collaboration with several art initiatives and organisations such as Graphic Matters and a project with Beeldenstorm/Daglicht during the Dutch Design Week.

 Can you give one piece of advice to young creatives?